-    Even as the revenue from accidental clicks contracts, publishers lose more, as genuine clicks also require confirmation.
-Hence, it’s sometimes called a double click penalty.
+Even as the revenue from accidental clicks contracts, publishers lose more, as genuine clicks require confirmation.

-It places a “Visit Site” button on top of the ad after the first click on detecting unusually high invalid clicks.
-The users need to confirm by clicking on the button.
+If Google detects an unusually high number of invalid clicks, it places a “Visit Site” button on top of the ad after the visitor first clicks on it.
+The users need to confirm the click by clicking on the button.

 What causes invalid clicks?

-Users, especially on mobile devices, end up clicking on image ads unintentionally.
+Users, especially on mobile devices, sometimes click on image ads unintentionally.
 It happens if the ads are placed too close to navigational elements or due to reflows/content jumping.